noahehall/theBookOfNoah/0current/react17andFlowAndJs.md

         const y: symbol = x;
       else
         const y: number = x;

     // basic function
       function add(a: number, b: number): number {}
       // optional params can their set type, void, but NOT null function add(a?: number, b?: number): number | void {}
       // with default values, can be their set type, void, but NOT null function add(a: number = 2) {}
+      // the return type is the same as whatever is passed into the function function identity<T> (value: T): T {}
+      // the mixed type, use sparingly as it accepts anything!
+      // you must 'refine' the type before returning a value else it throws function whatever(value: mixed) {
+        switch (typeof value) {
+          case 'string':
+          // ...etc
+        }

+        // or like this
+        if (Array.isArray(value))
+        else if (value instanceof Event))
+        // ...etc

+        // or refine objects
+        type A = { type: 'A' }
+        type B = { type: 'B' }
+        function blah(value: A | B ) {
+          if (value.type === 'A')
+          else // must be B
+          // be careful when passing a refined type to another function
+          // without types
+          // it will invalidate the refinement as the other function doesnt verify type
+          // instead store the value before passing
+        }
+      }

     // object properties
       // optional props can be their set type, void, but NOT null { propName: type, optionalProp?: type }